This Greek Pasta Salad gets its bright tangy flavor from fresh veggies, feta, crab, and a homemade Greek vinaigrette.

 This is my version of mom’s pasta salad.
 A quick toss of tomatoes, zucchini, cucumber, broccoli and bell pepper complimented by crumbled feta and a homemade Greek vinaigrette.

 While we’re on the topic of homemade dressings, let’s have a little side convo.
 I’m gonna be real honest here.
 I’m what you might call a dressing hoarder.
 I keep several different varieties of bottled dressings in my fridge at all times.
 I just can’t settle for one variety.

 I have to have a vinaigrette, a Caesar, a blue cheese, and a ranch on hand…and that’s the bare minimum.
 I mean, you just never know when you may need a dip of blue cheese or a drizzle of balsamic!

 I know it’s super easy to make your own dressings.
 I know it’s healthier and amazing and OMG why wouldn’t you make your own dressing?!
 Buuuut it just isn’t very realistic for me to make 12 different kinds of dressing to feed my irrational need for variety.

 All that said, this Greek dressing is changing my view on homemade dressing.
 It takes about 5 minutes to throw all the ingredients in a jelly jar, then all you have to do is shake it up.
-It’s a nice vinaigrette that has just the right amount of pucker and greek seasonings.
-It’d be just as good on a green salad as it is on this quick and easy pasta salad.
+It’s a nice vinaigrette that has just the right amount of pucker and Greek seasonings.
+It’d be just as good on a green salad or a Greek Chickpea Salad as it is on this quick and easy pasta salad.

 This was a huge hit at our church potluck, and is sure to disappear at your summer cookouts.
 After all, who can resist a bowl full of pasta and cheese and bright colored veggies?
 File this one away, folks…it’s another great recipe to have in your cookout arsenal!